aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/200-lab-02-resources.md

 ```

 #### Metadata
-You can use the _Metadata_ section to include arbitrary JSON or YAML objects.
-For example, group and order the Amazon EC2 Configuration parameters with _AWS::CloudFormation::Interface_.
+You can use the [_Metadata_ section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/metadata-section-structure.html) to include arbitrary JSON or YAML objects.
+This section is useful for providing information to other tools that interact with your CloudFormation template.
+For example, when deploying CloudFormation templates via the AWS console, you can improve the experience of users deploying your templates by specify how to order, label and group parameters.
+This can be done with the [_AWS::CloudFormation::Interface_](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-interface.html) key.

 ```yaml
 Metadata: